alexJunger/multi_tabular/README.md

 Migrations
 ------------------

-When using this gem, the superclass does not need it's own table.
-Every subclass stores all of it's data in it's own table.
+The superclass will not be represented in the database.
+Every subclass stores all of it's data in it's own atable.
+This means that shared parts of the schema (e.g. `wheels:integer`) need to be placed separately in each subclass's table.

 ```ruby
   class CreateMtiTables < ActiveRecord::Migration